“Simple and to the point is always the best way to get your point across.” — Guy Kawasaki

 10. Deal flexibility.

-Written by Guy Kawasaki and Shawn Welch, APE: Author, Publisher, Entrepreneur–How to Publish a Book (ISBN 978-0-9885231-1-1) presents persuasive arguments for why authors should choose self-publishing and how to execute this strategy.
+APE: Author, Publisher, Entrepreneur–How to Publish a Book, by Guy Kawasaki and Shawn Welch, presents persuasive arguments for why authors should choose self-publishing and how to execute this strategy.

 Photo by ShashiBellamkanda.